 - The Assistant Headteacher in charge of transition will then decide which students go into which teaching group and tutor groups, taking advice from primary teachers and ensuring that each group has a balance of different levels of achievement.

 - In July, students are invited to spend a morning at school to meet their tutors, classmates, the Executive Headteacher and other key staff.
 They will also sample some lessons.

 - Parents are invited to a special parents’ evening which gives you the chance to meet Heads of House, Pastoral Managers and Subject Leaders, and to ask any questions you might have.
 We also share information about the Year 7 curriculum and how you can support at home.

 - Our Summer School runs in the last few days of the holidays.
 This allows girls to make new friends, meet some of their future teachers and get to know their way around the building.

 - The first day of school in September is only for Year 7s, allowing them to settle in and learn their way around before the older girls arrive.

 - The most important person for each new student is their tutor.
 Students meet their tutor four days a week at registration and they are the best person to contact about any problems.
-Parents should not hesitate to contact their child’s tutor or make an appointment to see them whenever there is something they wish to discuss.
-The Head of House or pastoral manager will also be happy to speak to parents should the need arise.
+You should not hesitate to contact your daughter’s tutor or make an appointment to see them whenever there is something you wish to discuss.
+The Head of House or Pastoral Manager will also be happy to speak to parents should the need arise.

-- In October, after students have been at EGA for a month, parents will be invited in the evening to meet their daughters’ tutor and to ask questions about progress so far.
+- After students have been at EGA for a month, you will be invited in the evening to meet your daughters’ tutor and to ask questions about progress so far.
 Information will be given regarding baseline assessments and students’ commitment to learning.

-- Parents will also be emailed a weekly newsletter from school keeping them up to date on school events and successes.
+- You will also be emailed a weekly newsletter from school keeping you up to date on school events and successes.
 The newsletter is also available to read on the school website and hard copies can be collected from reception.
-Parents can also download the EGA app to receive and send key information and messages.
+You can also download the EGA app to receive and send key information and messages.